 We took the same road north, toward Ruhengeri, that we did on Monday when we went to Shyira.
 We turned off much sooner and progressed to the east.
-After making our way through a little village, we found ourselves in an area that was tea, as far as the eye can see.
-Nothing I've ever see before.
+After making our way through a little village, we found ourselves in an area with tea, as far as the eye could see.
+It was unlike anything I've ever seen before.

-The road leading to Sorwathe windes and twists through farmers housing, fields of tea and the same jaw-dropping views we'd been experiencing all week.
-At the end of the road, you're standing at 2000m overlooking all you just drove through.
+The road leading to Sorwathe winds and twists through farmers' housing, fields of tea and the same jaw-dropping views we'd been experiencing all week.
+At the end of the road, we were standing at 2000m, overlooking all we just drove through.
 Pretty incredible place to have a tea factory.

-The factory itself was honestly a much larger scale than we were expecting to have come across.
+The factory itself was honestly much larger scale than we were expecting to see.
 They produce tea for big names such as Teavana, David's Tea, Harrods of London, etc. Soon, you'll be able to experience some of their higher end teas at a Rosso near you.

 After introductions and general questions, we were toured around the factory to better understand the processing of tea.
-For those of you that don't know too much about tea, there are only two styles of tea plant in the world.
+For those of you who don't know too much about tea, there are only two styles of tea plant in the world.
 Here in Rwanda, they have the Assam species of tea.
 These leaves are used to create green teas, white teas and black teas.
-Depending on the part of the leaf, if it has a bud on the end, and a few stages of processing called withering, steaming, fermentation, rolling and mashing, you'll result in a different style and/or different grade of tea.
+Depending on the part of the leaf, if it has a bud on the end, and a few stages of processing called withering, steaming, fermentation, rolling and mashing.
+This results in a different style and/or different grade of tea.
 Pretty fascinating.